theastropath/turbot/README.md

 #### 🤔 Helper Utilities

 Some collections require additional support such as the `!art` command that helps users tell fake art from real art.
-The `!bugs` and `!fush` commands provide on where and when to catch those critters.
+The `!bugs` and `!fish` commands provide on where and when to catch those critters.
 These commands also know what critters you've already caught and will tailor their responses to the user.